bbi-lab/bbi-logistics/update_dashboards/DASHBOARD_README.md

 1. **On Tableau online in a project folder:**
     * look to refresh a dashboard data extract source in a drop down menu.
 2. **Check either Notifications icon or Jobs icon to see if refresh was successful:**
-    * Check relevant googlesheet if recent changes are updating (new dates added, etc.).
+    * Check relevant Google sheet if recent changes are updating (new dates added, etc.).
     * If failure to update arises, Jobs page will provide more detailed error message to why a job failed.
 3. **Explore the Data for points of error, places to look/questions to ask**
-   * Try manually publishing the new data extract from tableau desktop.
+   * Try manually publishing the new data extract from Tableau desktop.
    * Are there any map/shape files used in the dashboard that need to be published on Tableau seperately?
    * What does the schedule look like for past updates on this dashboard in the Jobs tab?
    * Are you using a version of Tableau Desktop that is different to the one used on the server?